Keeping the lights on — affordably

 One way we're keeping costs down is our partnership with the Mid-continent Independent System Operator, or MISO.
 Think of MISO as the air traffic controller for the electricity transmission system over an area that covers a swath of land from Manitoba, Canada, to the Gulf of Mexico, including all five Entergy operating companies.

-Our joining MISO has resulted in a savings of about $270 million between 2014 and 2019.
+Our joining MISO has resulted in a savings of about $311 million between 2014 and 2020.
+Entergy Arkansas customers can expect to save an estimated $94 million in 2021.
 This is largely because the electricity produced by power plants is dispatched more efficiently on the transmission grid.
-Significant savings also arise from MISO members sharing generation reserves across the organization's footprint, producing long-term benefits for customers.Nuclear
+Significant savings also arise from MISO members sharing generation reserves across the organization's footprint, producing long-term benefits for customers.Nuclear energy

 Another key factor in keeping our rates down is that we get approximately 60% of our power from nuclear sources.
 The primary nuclear power source for Arkansas is Arkansas Nuclear One, but we also receive about a third of the power produced at the Grand Gulf Nuclear Station in Mississippi.
 Nuclear power is emission-free, cost-effective, and a big reason our rates stay low.